 When Vancouverites are up for a little escape that (still) centres around dynamite fish and chips, we jump in our hybrid cars and head to Steveston!
-Steveston Wharf is like a small-town version of Granville Island.
-You won’t find a public market, but there is a long picturesque dock that’s lined with seafood restaurants and quaint trinket shops.
+Steveston Wharf consists of a picturesque boardwalk with a quaint neighbourhood of shops and restaurants.

 THE FISH: Just like Go Fish, Pajo’s serves up Oceanwise Salmon, Cod and Halibut.
-We like that you can mix and match, get a small size fish, get the fish only…the options are nice, but unless you really have to, don’t bail on the chips!
+We like that you can mix and match; if you’d like to keep things light, you can get the fish on its own.
+The options are nice, but unless you really have to, we don’t recommend bailing on the chips!

 THE CHIPS: The fish and chips are served in a paper cone – chips on the bottom, fish on the top.
 It’s a thrill to eat your way to the bottom of the cone because you’ll always be hoping for one last fry!
-If you’re worried about how to hold this awkward cone, don’t worry; they’ve outfitted the tables and designed special holders to do that for you.
+If you’re worried about how to hold this awkward cone, don’t worry; they’ve set up special “cone holders” to do that for you.

-THE VIEW: We highly recommend visiting Steveston for dinner so you can catch the sunset.
-With a flat, unobstructed view of the Fraser River meeting the Pacific Ocean, you’ll catch a myriad of vibrant colours across the evening sky.
+THE VIEW: We love to visit Steveston for dinner so we can catch the sunset.
+With a flat, unobstructed view of the Fraser River meeting the Pacific Ocean, it’s a myriad of vibrant colours across the evening sky.